National Museum of Scotland

 Talbot Rice Gallery

-This small art gallery has two exhibition spaces.
-The neoclassical Georgian Gallery, designed by William Playfair, houses a permanent...
+This small art gallery has three exhibition spaces: the neoclassical Georgian Gallery, designed by William Playfair, houses a permanent...

 Greyfriars Bobby Statue